-All campuses are open to the public for access to open and green spaces.
-At University Park, there is a map that describes all the trees to help enjoy the natural environment.
-At all campuses, community members often use public green spaces for recreation, picnics, and other community activities.
-In addition to open and green spaces on our campuses:
+Yes, Penn State provides free public access to open spaces and green spaces on all campuses.
+On all campuses, community members often use public green spaces for recreation, picnics, and other community activities.
+In addition to open and green spaces on the campuses, the following free public open and green spaces include:

-- The Arboretum at Penn State is free and open to the public and features a year long schedule of events and volunteer programs and promotes the 200 Acres, a new self-guided touring app, which tests users’ knowledge of Penn State by providing new perspectives on the University’s original land, history, and purpose.
+- The 200 Acres self-guided touring app tests users’ knowledge of Penn State by providing new perspectives on the University’s original land, history, and purpose.

 - Shavers Creek Environmental Center provide free public access to trails and open spaces as well as educational and recreational opportunities.